 The Icon Publications image library includes over 30,000 original photographs ranging from vintage 1970s b/w photojournalism to the latest views of international destinations.
-With over 28,000 images by David Kilpatrick and more by the rest of our team, using the search window here will automatically cover the entire collection and give access to direct licensing through Alamy.
+With over 28,000 images by David Kilpatrick and more by the rest of our team, using the portfolio search function will automatically cover the entire collection and give access to direct licensing through Alamy.
 Simply use the search box to find what we’ve got.
 Try Venice or Tenerife or ‘Scottish Borders’ for example.
 Imagine you are using Google, the search works pretty much the same way.

 Destinations and subjects recently covered by David Kilpatrick and the Icon team include: UK especially southern Scotland and the Borders, NE England, North Wales, northern England, airports; Spain, Majorca, Ibiza, the Adriatic, Tenerife, Gran Canaria, Fuerteventura, Lanzarote, La Palma, Midi-Pyrenees, France, Morocco, Greece, Turkey, Italy, Ireland; Barbados, Mexico, California, Arizona, Nevada, Florida, Route 66; photographic equipment.